cmhamel/automesh/book/examples/smoothing/taubin.md

 # Taubin Smoothing

 We examine the Taubin smoothing algorithm on a sphere composed of hexahedral elements.
-We created a nicely formed, two block (green inner volume, yellow outer volume) mesh in Cubit, then added normal noise to the hemisphere where the $x$ coordinate was positive.
-We then applied Taubin smoothing to these noised spheres.
+We created a two block (green inner volume, yellow outer volume) mesh in Cubit, then added normal noise to the hemisphere where the $x$ coordinate was positive.
+We then applied Taubin smoothing to the noised model.

 The Cubit and Python code used to generate the noised input file and figures is included [below](#source).